xsalagarcia/XSG-FRONT-TOOLS/css/addons/addons.md

 ## alternating-figure
 Alternates img and figcaption of a figure in a animated way.

+## appearing-on-scroll
+Blocks that appears when scroll is done.

 ## bheader
 A header with a simple responsive menu.
 Horizontal or hamburguer.
 Could be considered an evoultion of [bmenu](#bmenu) (Prepared to show a logo...).
 But another kind of responsive menu is [menu-bar2](#menu-bar2), that have 2 levels, and some more options and more flexible code.